Rangda

 Rangda is a term in old Javanese that means "widow".

 Description

-Rangda is important in Balinese culture, and performances depicting her struggles with Barong or with Airlangga are popular tourist attractions as well as tradition.
+Rangda is important in Balinese culture, and performances depicting her struggles with Barong or with Airlangga are popular tourist attractions as well as traditions.
 She is depicted as a mostly nude old woman, with long and unkempt hair, pendulous breasts, and claws.
 Her face is traditionally a horrifying fanged and goggle-eyed mask, with a long, protruding tongue.